MALLIKHARJUNCHILUKURI-02/Online-Test-Platform-React-App-/README.md

 - JWT token must be included in all protected request headers.
 - Unanswered questions are considered incorrect during scoring.
-- The exam questions are fixed for all users to ensure consistent scoring.

 ***